 Does your Balsamic Vinegar contain lead?

 Balsamic vinegar carries lead picked up from the earth during the agriculture of the grapes before the grapes are boiled down and the vinegar thickens.
 Regulatory policies generally require a safety margin of 1,000 fold which means that foods have to be listed as containing lead if they have lead levels more than 1/1,000th of the level that causes an effect in humans.
-Our premium dark and light vinegar bases are within the standard lead range for high quality balsamic vinegar of 30-35 parts per million.
-An average person would need to consume 1 to 2 cups of our balsamic vinegar per day for an extended period of time to reach the Proposition 65 lead level minimum threshold here in California which includes a 1000-fold safety margin from there before it becomes hazardous to humans. in other words, incredibly low.
+Our premium dark and light vinegar bases come in via lab analysis at a lead level of 19.7 parts per billion, an average person would need to consume 1 to 2 cups of our balsamic vinegar per day for an extended period of time to even reach the Proposition 65 lead level minimum threshold here in California which includes a 1000-fold safety margin from there before it becomes hazardous to humans. in other words, incredibly low.

 Do your products contain sulfites?

 Fermentation naturally causes the production of sulfur dioxide, commonly referred to as “sulfites.”
 This is a naturally occurring by-product of the fermentation process used to make all wines and vinegars and most other fermented products.
 The sulfur dioxide present in balsamic vinegar is naturally occurring from the fermentation process, whereas the much higher levels of sulfur dioxide found in dried fruits for instance is often added as a preservative.
-Any product with sulfur dioxide levels above ten parts per million must be labeled as such, our balsamic vinegar contains an average of 200 parts per million from the vinegar process (20 milligrams per 100 grams).
+Our balsamic vinegar contains an average of 200 parts per million from the vinegar process (20 milligrams per 100 grams).
 For reference, the levels found in most dried raisins and prunes off the shelf is between 500 and 2,000 parts per million.
 If you are extremely sensitive to sulfites there are a variety of balsamic vinegars that will label themselves “sulfite free.”
 They almost always achieve this by adding hydrogen peroxide to their product to neutralize the small amount of naturally occurring SO2.
 As a matter of practice we avoid adding any chemicals to our products, especially ones that we believe should stay in the first aid cabinet and not the kitchen.